Content

 FDA approved for more than 25 years

-However, some skin conditions that cause you to develop an itchy scalp may also affect your hair follicles and contribute to hair shedding, thinning or even permanent hair loss.
+Some skin conditions that cause you to develop an itchy scalp may also affect your hair follicles and contribute to hair shedding.
+This can result in temporary thinning or even permanent hair loss.

 Content